tpell114/Option_Arbitrage_Finder/projectSpecification.md

 ### 3.1 Functional Requirements

 1. **Input Processing**:
-   - Read option chain data from a CSV file
+   - Read option chain data from a .txt file
    - Parse option type, strike price, bid price, and ask price
-   - Handle input validation and error reporting

 2. **Core Functionality**:
-   - Systematically search all possible combinations of option positions (up to 4 legs)
+   - Systematically search all possible combinations of option positions (2-4 legs)
-   - Calculate the initial cost/credit of each combination
+   - Calculate the initial debit/credit of each combination
    - Determine the payoff at all critical prices
-   - Identify combinations that constitute arbitrage opportunities
+   - Identify combinations that result in arbitrage opportunities

 3. **Output Generation**:
    - Display the loaded option chain
    - List all identified arbitrage opportunities
    - For each opportunity, show:
      - The combination of option positions
-     - The net credit received
+     - The net debit/credit
      - The payoff at all critical prices
-   - Report performance metrics (execution time)
+   - Performance metrics (execution time)

 ### 3.2 Non-Functional Requirements

 1. **Performance**:
-   - Complete the search in a reasonable time (< 10 seconds for typical option chains)
+   - Complete the search in a reasonable time
-   - Optimize memory usage to handle large option chains
+   - Design data structures for multi-threading support to handle large option chains

 2. **Usability**:
    - Clear command-line interface
-   - Informative error messages
    - Well-formatted output

 3. **Maintainability**: